MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : A Behemoth point of view for Totems Contest Challenge Mode can be found [here](https://www.youtube.com/watch?v=lNSwHrKRpH4).

+## Triumph Challenge: Overzealous

+Each plate can not have more than one player on it at a time.

 ## Rewards
 One of the following:
 - {{ site.data.destiny.drops.kf.scout_rifle }}